 Seniority List

 The seniority list is updated once per semester.
 Following the provision of a draft list from the Employer, Sessional Instructors are emailed and given approximately one week to submit corrections to the list.
 Those corrections are submitted to the employer and a final list is produced.
 Ties on the list are then broken as per the Sessional Seniority List Tie-Breaking Policy in the TSSU By-Laws & Policies.
 The tie-breaking process is open to all members and posted on the TSSU Public Calendar.
 Older lists are always available in the TSSU office.
 You can also request them by emailing seniority@tssu.ca.
+Here is a recent archive of lists:

 For more information, contact us.